SENEGAL, THE GAMBIA & GUINEA BISSAU

 Arrival in Dakar and transfer to the hotel.

-Waking up in Goré before the crowd arrives is a pleasure, as strolling in the tiny stone paved alleys of this historical settlement.
-Ferry to Dakar and drive to Lac Rose, a shallow saltwater lake surrounded by dunes, also known as Lac Retba.
-The water is ten times saltier than in the ocean and thanks to this high concentration the lake often shimmers into pink.
-Workers here collect salt in the traditional way.
+Waking up in Gorée before the crowd arrives is a pleasure, as strolling in the tiny stone paved alleys of this historical settlement.
+In Gorée, slaves used to be crammed and then shipped to the Americas.
+The town is totally restored to witness those times, however thanks to the nice breeze, the ancient architecture, the many restaurants and boutiques; Gorée today has become a very pleasant and trendy location.
+Ferry to Dakar and drive to Lac Rose, a shallow saltwater lake, surrounded by dunes, also known as Lac Retba.
+The water is ten times saltier than the ocean water and thanks to this high concentration the lake often shimmers into pink.
+Workers here collect salt in a traditional way.
 Along the coast we discover the largest fisherman village in Senegal, more than 4500 wooden painted pirogues come to the shore with the catch of the day…

 Early departure, we will leave the main road to discover the unique megalithic site of Sine Ngayene composed by 52 circles of erected stones, including a double circle.
 UNESCO has included the 1102 carved stones in its program.
 After Gambia border formalities, we will drive to the northern banks of Gambia estuary where we will join a ferry with a colourful crowd to cross this large river.

 With an ornithological guide we will discover different species of African birds in their habitat.
 Visit the National museum focused on different aspect of the country: from archaeology to recent history, to art, music and photography.
 Lunch and in the afternoon drive to the southern border whit Casamance region of Senegal.
 Evening arrival to our comfortable hotel on the banks of Casamance River where we will stay two nights.

 Early departure for a long but interesting day.
-After crossing the border with Guinea Bissau our day will be dedicated to exploring the region inhabited by the Manjaco.
+After crossing the border with Guinea Bissau, our day will be dedicated to exploring the region inhabited by the Manjaco.
 This ethnic group calls their traditions “Gendiman” and keeps them still very much alive.
 We visit tiny villages hidden in the forest to discover sculptured wooden poles called “Pecab” representing the spirits of their ancestors; they are kept in sanctuaries known as “Cab Balugun”.
 With the permission of the elders, we will have the opportunity to admire sacred wooden sculptures varying in age and styles.
 It is indeed a unique opportunity to enjoy tribal art in its original cultural context: the village.
 Arrival in Bissau

 Aboard a speedboat, we start our sailing to discover the Bijagos Archipelago with its remote islands and isolated human settlements.
 The Bijagos Archipelago is located approximately 40 miles off-shore and, with its 88 islands (of which only 21 are permanently inhabited), is the largest archipelago in Africa.
 With its wild and pristine landscapes, its genuine tribal culture and its unique fauna, Bijagos is a “geographical jewel”.
 Due to the remoteness of the destination, the lack of transportation and the deep attachment to the local traditions, the Bijagos inhabitants have been little influenced by the external world: during ceremonies women still wear the saiya – a traditional skirt made of straw – and the rhythm of life in villages is given by initiations and secret ceremonies – for example young men have to go through a seven-year initiation rite during which they live in a “convent” without any contact with women..
 Our first stop will be Bolama Island, the former capital of Portuguese Guinea from 1871 to 1941, before it was moved to Bissau.
 When the Portuguese left, native people came to live in the town which is now falling apart and is partly invaded by tropical vegetation.
 It was originally built following the plans of a «Castrum Romanum» (roman citadel) so today we can witness its large sunny lethargic avenues, its empty squares, its dry fountains, its bush-like gardens and its charming administrative buildings in neo Palladian style.
 In the Governor’s Palace we can still admire columns in the classic style … where now goats graze!
 Bolama, although inhabited, is plunged in the fairy-tale atmosphere of a ghost town.
 Arrival on Rubane Island where we will stay at the most beautiful lodge of the Bijagos Archipelago.